-Your coach is a person to support you in your recovery in the hospital and at home.
+Your coach is a person to support you in your recovery in the surgery center and at home.
 A coach can be a spouse, a family member, a friend, a neighbor or a companion.
 Ideally, this person should stay with you for the first few days after you return home.
 After the first few days, your coach should be available to check on you and help with transportation to physical therapy or physician appointments.

 We all need encouragement at times to help us along the way.
 Your coach can provide this by being present and taking part in therapy and home exercises.
-Because more than 90 percent of our patients go directly home after surgery, it is important to plan ahead to have a helping hand(s).
+It is important to plan ahead to have a helping hand(s).